 Notice how the subject also has to get moved in between the auxiliary verb and main verb for this type of sentence.

 We can also use where to ask about the location.
 We replace “in the park” with where, then move where to the beginning of the sentence:

 Where is Nathan playing basketball?

-However, sometimes a direct question may sound too blunt or unfriendly, especially if you’re asking someone for help or when you don’t know the person well.
+However, sometimes a direct question may sound too blunt or unfriendly, especially if you’re asking someone for help or when you don’t know the person well or at all.

-But don’t worry, there’s a way you can sound more polite and friendly.
-Use an indirect question instead.
-It’s simple: just attach a phrase like “Could you please tell me…” or “Do you know…” before the direct question.
+But you can use an indirect question to sound more polite and friendly.
+Just attach a phrase like “Could you please tell me…” or “Do you know…” before the direct question.

 Here’s how you can change this into an indirect question: